Mac OS X USB Stick

 Create a bootable USB stick with Apple Mac OS X also for downgrading

-Today I will describe to you how you can create a bootable USB stick for emergencies or for upgrading or downgrading an existing Mac OS X operating system.
+Today I'll describe to you how you can create a bootable USB stick in an emergency or to upgrade or downgrade an existing Mac OS X operating system.

-Contrary to some statements that can be found on the net, it is currently possible to downgrade the operating system again, i.e. to install an earlier operating system.
+Contrary to some statements that can be found on the Internet, it is currently possible to downgrade the operating system again, i.e. to install an earlier operating system.

-If your iMac , MacBook Pro or Mac Mini / Pro was released in 2013 and the first devices were released with OS X Mavericks 10.9, for example, you can downgrade the device to this operating system if it has been updated.
+If your iMac , MacBook Pro or Mac Mini / Pro had a release date of 2013 and the first devices were released with, for example, OS X Mavericks 10.9, you can downgrade the device back to this operating system if it has been updated.

 It is not possible to install an operating system that was released before the release date of your device.

-Here are some release dates for Apple operating systems:
+Here are a few release dates for Apple operating systems:

 Mac OS X Lion 10.7 - 11/20/2011